xtrul/motioncam-player/README.md

 - The log prints `MODE = GPU (Vulkan hw_frames)` when this path is used.
 - If initialization of Vulkan hardware frames fails it falls back to the CPU path automatically.
 - When GPU processing is active additional `[GPU]` log lines confirm the compute pipeline ran.
+- Details from these GPU runs are also written to `gpu_log.txt` in the `Logs` folder.

 ## DNxHR Export